chensoul/endler-hugo/exampleSite/content/posts/rust-vs-go-performance.md

 slug: "rust-vs-go-performance"
 date: 2024-12-20
 tags: ["rust", "go", "performance", "programming", "benchmarks"]
-excerpt: "An in-depth comparison of Rust and Go performance across different use cases, with real benchmarks and code examples."
-comments: true
 ---

 Both Rust and Go are modern systems programming languages that prioritize performance and safety.
 But how do they actually compare in real-world scenarios?